You can sell a house with sitting tenants as it is or give notice and potentially refurbish the property before selling it on the open market.

 How easy is it to sell a house with a tenant in it?

-You, too, can sell your house with sitting tenants the stress-free way!
-Call us on 0113 320 6700 or make an enquiry online.
+You can sell your house with sitting tenants the stress-free way!
+Request a call back today.
 We buy nationwide across England, Scotland & Wales.

 Sell with certainty & speed